python-botogram/botogram/docs/unavailable-chats.rst

 * **not_contacted**: the user hasn't contacted your bot directly yet.
 If the user is in a group chat try to tell him to start your bot!

+* **chat_moved**: the chat was moved to a new ID.
+This currently happens if the group was converted into a supergroup.

 * **not_found**: the chat ID you're trying to contact doesn't exist!

 * **kicked**: your bot was kicked from the group chat you're trying to send messages to.

 .. _unavailable-chats-react: